-II.
 Capital Structure and Cost of Capital

-In its Application the Company requested an overall cost of capital of 8.55%.
-Such request was based on a capital structure of 47.11% long-term debt, 52.89% common equity, an embedded cost of debt of 6.58%, and a return on common equity of 10.30%.
-In the direct testimony of witness Linneman filed on August 7, 2017, in support of the Company's request to increase rates, witness Linneman testified that since the filing of the Application the Company and the Public Staff have negotiated a settlement regarding the rate of return and capital structure issues.
-Pursuant to the First Stipulation filed on August 7, 2017, CWSNC and the Public Staff agreed that a capital structure consisting of 48.00% long-term debt and 52.00% common equity, an embedded cost of debt of 5.93%, and a return on common equity of 9.60% are appropriate for use in this proceeding.
+In its Application, which was supported by the direct testimony and exhibit filed by CWSNC witness Linneman, the Company requested an overall cost of capital of 8.55%.
+Such request was based on a capital structure of 47.11% long-term debt, 52.89% common equity, and an embedded cost of debt of 6.58%, and a return on common equity of 10.30%.
+Pursuant to the First Stipulation, CWSNC and the Public Staff have agreed that a capital structure consisting of 48.00% long-term debt and 52.00% common equity, an embedded cost of debt of 5.93%, and a return on common equity of 9.60% are appropriate for use in this proceeding.

 Public Staff witness Craig testified in support of the agreed-upon capital structure and cost rates on the components of the capital structure.
-Witness Craig contended that it is widely recognized that a public utility should be allowed a rate of return on capital that will allow the utility, under prudent management, to attract capital under the criteria or standards referenced by the Hope and Bluefield decisions.
+Witness Craig contended that it is widely recognized that a public utility should be allowed a rate of return on capital that will allow the utility, under prudent management, to attract capital under the criteria or standards referenced by the Hope7 and Bluefield8 decisions.
 He maintained that if the allowed rate of return is set too high, consumers are burdened with excessive costs, current investors receive a windfall, and the utility has an incentive to overinvest.
 However, if the return is set too low and the utility is not able to attract capital on reasonable terms to meet future expansion for its service area, witness Craig asserted that future service obligations may be impaired.
 Witness Craig explained that because a public utility is capital intensive, the cost of capital is a very large part of its overall revenue requirement and is a crucial issue for a company and its ratepayers.